gafusion/doc/html/src/gyro/gyro_list.rst

 **Comments**

-- DEFAULT = 0.1
+- DEFAULT = 1e-4
 - For linear simulations, the value is unimportant
-- For nonlinear runs, this will usually need to be reduced to a smaller value.
+- For nonlinear runs, this will sometimes need to be reduced to a smaller value.

 ----

-Return to :doc:`table of inputs <cgyro_table>`
+Return to :doc:`table of inputs <gyro_table>`